maximbeekenkamp/Earnings-Report-Sentiment-Analysis/README.md

     <em> Cosine Similarity Scores for TF-IDF Embeddings, error bars represent the minimum and maximum scores.</em>
 </p>

+The large error bars suggest that, according to the TF-IDF embeddings, the similarity between the presentation and Q&A sections varies greatly between each report.

 Company | TF-IDF Embeddings
 --------|------------------
 Apple   | 0.00620438641453739